deanebarker/Denina-Sharp/README.md

 That CMS provides "blocks," which are reusable content elements.
 I wrote a simple block into which a editor could specify the path to a file on the file system.
 The block would read the contents of the file and dump it into the page.
 It was essentially a server-side file include for content editors.

-Then I got to thinking that some files might need to have newlines replaced with BR tags, and how would I specify that?
+Then I got to thinking (always dangerous) that some files might need to have newlines replaced with BR tags, and how would I specify that?
 And what if the file wasn't local?
 How would I specify a remote file?
 And what if it was XML -- could I specify a transform?

 And the idea of a text filter pipeline was born.
 To support this, I needed to come up with language constructs, and that's when I started parsing commands.
 And then I found I could enable some really neat functionality by tweaking and tuning and making small changes.